 - Triple line with a thick center: three hashtags ###

-If you can’t find a hyphen on your keyboard, use the keyboard shortcut: CTRL +- to easily create a hyphen.
+If you can’t find a hyphen on your keyboard, use the shortcut CTRL +- to easily create a hyphen.

-You can also press the underline symbol several times to create a line of custom length.
+You can press the underline symbol several times to create a custom length line.
 This will create a long horizontal line in your document.
 Type “Signature” below your line to indicate that it is a signature line.

 4. Use Shapes